Disc Jockey (DJ): Job Description, Duties and Requirements

 DJ Career Outlook

 The U.S. Bureau of Labor Statistics reported that radio and TV announcing positions (which included disk jockeys) weren't expected to see any growth from 2012-2022.
 Job candidates with a degree in journalism, communications or broadcasting should have the best opportunities.
-Radio and television announcers made a mean salary of $41,800 per year in May 2013.
+Radio and television announcers made a median salary of $29,020 per year in May 2013.

 Related to Disc Jockey (DJ): Job Description, Duties and Requirements